Research Participant Information

 Only studies with currently available timeslots will be visible on Sona, so it's possible that you could log into Sona and not see anything at a given time.
 If this is the case, remember that studies start and stop at different times during the semester, and those with open timeslots fill up quickly.
 Please check in periodically to see what's available.
 However, don't put off your participation until the very end of the semester!
 If you wait until the last minute, there will probably NOT be enough opportunities to go around, and you will not be able to fulfill your requirement.

-What if I only complete one credit/hour of participation?
+What if I only complete one credit of participation?

-The participation requirement is for you to complete either two hours/credits of research participation via Sona or the alternative assignment.
-If you complete one hour/credit, you will still need to complete the alternative assignment to fulfill your requirement.
-Partially completing the requirement is the same thing as not completing it.
+The participation requirement is for you to complete either two half-hours/credits of research participation via Sona or the alternative assignment.
+If you complete one half-hour/credit, you will still need to complete the alternative assignment to fulfill your requirement.
+There is no partial fulfillment of the requirement, no exceptions.

 Follow-up, questions, concerns, or complaints about studies